bholmesdev/bholmesdev/src/blog/making-an-animated-image-carousel-the-easy-way-with-svelte.md

 I'm writing this post in the thick of COVID-19 social distancing.
 You may be a student grieving over missed opportunities or graduations, a mother or father spending too much time with your kids, or a recently unemployed household trying to make ends meet.

 This is definitely a difficult time for all of us, but if there's any silver lining, it's all of these online learning opportunities at our disposal.
-So, I'll be using the next month(s?) to pump out one new blog post **every week.** I doubt many will be as long and involved as this one, but they'll all cover learning experiences that I find valuable.
-So, follow along if you can, and thanks for your reader-ship!

-You can also [follow my Twitter](https://twitter.com/BHolmesDev) to shout at me whenever I'm wrong or late to post 😉
+So I'm glad you took the time to give this a read!
+If you've never used Svelte before, I hope it inspires you to pick it up 😁